Slow Cooker Smoky Pulled Beef

 • Soft bread rolls or sliders

-• Coleslaw or pickled red onions (optional)
+• Coleslaw or pickled red onions optional

 • Extra BBQ sauce or smoky aioli

-1. Sear the beef (optional, but adds flavour): Select Sauté mode.
-Add olive oil and sear the beef on all sides until browned.
+Select Sauté mode.
+Add 1 tbsp olive oil and sear the 1.5 kg beef brisket on all sides until browned.
 Remove and set aside.

-3. Build the sauce: Stir in tomato paste, Worcestershire, vinegar, BBQ sauce, chipotle, and stock.
+Stir in 2 tbsp tomato paste, 1 tbsp worcestershire sauce, 1 tbsp apple cider vinegar, 3/4 cup smoky BBQ sauce, 1 tsp chipotle in adobo, and 1 cup beef stock.
 Return the beef to the pot, turning to coat well.

-4. Slow cook: Close the lid and select Slow Cook – Low for 8 hours (or High for 4–5 hours) until the beef is tender and pulls apart easily with forks.
+Close the lid and select Slow Cook - Low for 8 hours (or High for 4–5 hours) until the beef is tender and pulls apart easily with forks.

-5. Shred & reduce: Remove beef, shred it with two forks.
+Remove beef, shred it with two forks.
 Meanwhile, switch to Sauté and simmer the sauce for 5–10 minutes to thicken slightly.
 Return shredded beef to the sauce and stir through.

 Notes